tranducson1998tb/bcash/README.md

 What is BCash?
 ----------------

-BCash is a decentralized ecosystem in the gaming and casino industry.
-BCash connects the Contributors, Game Developers, Game player, casino through a rich API for connection and billing, and a trading platform that allows you to pay and convert any bets in all games to create an environment. favorable for the industry worth $ 91 billion strong development.
-Increased transparency and convenience for users.
+BCash is a decentralized ecosystem in financial.

 For more information, as well as an immediately useable, binary version of the BCash software, see https://www.bcashpay.org/.